-Which Client Machine do you want to activate? [] node2 What security key would you like the Client Machine node2 to use? [none] mykey Will DCPs and/or LCPs also be configured to run on "node2"?
-[Yes] yes b.
-On node2, use ov_admin to enable the node to issue administrative commands by using virtualhostvalue (the default) entering mykey if you specified the key in step 11a:
+''' Which Client Machine do you want to activate? [] node2 What security key would you like the Client Machine node2 to use? [none] mykey Will DCPs and/or LCPs also be configured to run on "node2"?
+[Yes] yes '''

 Note: If you originally entered the server name when activating the dmf application instances on node1 (rather than the wildcard character, which allows the dmf application to be used from any host, as suggested in the DMF 6 Administrator Guide), you must also create a privileged and an unprivileged dmf application instance for node2.